-Romania: SEE regional power exchange as part of pan EU market coupling25.
-September 2014. / SEE Energy News
+Romania: SEE regional power exchange as part of pan EU market coupling, SEE Energy News

 Countries in South East Europe are on track to establishing a regional energy exchange, which will be functional by the end of this year, announced Mirela Săndulescu, Director of Strategic Cooperation in the OPCOM power exchange.

 According to Opcom representative, at present about 72-73% of the current Romania consumption functions are integrated into OPCOM system.

 According to the European Commission (EC), a regional approach is crucial for the integration of the European energy market, in terms of cross-border trade and security of supply.